saidulK/catr_for_bangla/README.md

 ## Testing

-To test the model with your own images check Prediction.ipynb.
+To test the model with your own images check ```Prediction.ipynb```.
 Change the image path and run the code.

 # License
 CATR is released under the Apache 2.0 license.
 Please see the [LICENSE](LICENSE) file for more information.